Citizenship By Investment - RIF Trust

 Economic citizenship is extremely beneficial to the countries granting citizenship, as it provides their governments with significant sums of unencumbered foreign direct investment funds to help develop the nation.

-CBI programmes differ from one country to the next, but the most common types of investment usually fall into five main categories, which are:
+CBI programmes differ from one country to the next, but the most common types of investment options usually fall into 5 main categories, which are:

 1. Donations or contributions